Structured Interviews: Configuration and Best Practices

 How to Set Up a Structured Interview

-During the interview creation process, select Structured from the Interview Type dropdown.
-This single selection controls both how your guidelines are generated and how the AI moderator behaves during the interview.
+During the interview creation process, select Structured from the Interview Mode cards.
+This controls both how your guide is structured and how the AI moderator behaves during the interview.

-Option A: Generate with AI Click the Generate with AI button in the Interview Guidelines section.
-The AI will create a set of standalone questions organized by topic that fit within your selected time limit:
+Option A: Generate with AI Click the Generate with AI button.
+The AI creates a set of standalone questions organized by topic that fit within your selected time limit:

 The generated questions follow a logical progression, starting with introductory topics and building toward more specific areas aligned with your study objectives.

-Option B: Write Your Own Questions Enter your questions manually in the Interview Guidelines field.
-Since the AI will ask them exactly as written, take care to:
+Since the AI will ask questions exactly as written, take care to:

 How the AI Moderator Runs a Structured Interview